 Rawhide Robinson Rides the Tabby Trail: The True Tale of a Wild West CATastrophe

 The cowboy hero originated in Rawhide Robinson Rides the Range rides again in this wild novel.
-The mining boomtown of Tombstone is overrun with rats so Rawhide Robinson determines to save the day by delivering a herd of cats, which leads to all kinds of adventure.
-And our hero's penchant for spinning campfire tales cantinues.
-The novel, published in hardcover by Five Star, won a 2016 Western Fictioneers Peacemaker Award and was a Finalist for a 2016 Western Writers of America Spur Award.
+The mining boomtown of Tombstone, way out in Arizona Territory, is overrun with rats with no relief in sight.
+Rawhide Robinson determines to save the day by delivering a herd of cats—but getting them there proves to be quite an adventure.
+The novel is published in hard cover by Five Star.

 To hear him tell it, ordinary cowboy Rawhide Robinson has been involved in all manner of extraordinary events.
 Around the campfire on a trail drive, he tells his tall tales and you’re invited to ride along and listen in.
 Rawhide Robinson Rides the Range, published in hard cover by Five Star, won the coveted Spur Award for Best Western Juvenile Novel from Western Writers of America in 2015.